 This is a highly developed and popular recreational lake.
 It has one summer village, twelve residential subdivisions, and five campgrounds/resorts and is surrounded by agricultural land.
-A severe toxic cyanobacteria bloom in August 2002 prompted public concern over water quality and the formation of two local watershed stewardship groups, Lac La Nonne management practices, educating the watershed community, and organizing data collection in preparation of undertaking a watershed management plan.
+A severe toxic cyanobacteria bloom in August 2002 prompted public concern over water quality and the formation of two local watershed stewardship groups, Lac La Nonne Enhancement and Protection Association and the Lac La Nonne Watershed Stewardship Society.
+They have been very active in implementing beneficial management practices, educating the watershed community, and organizing data collection in preparation of undertaking a watershed management plan.